hedyhli/starcli/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/starcli/main/images/grid.png" width="800px;" alt="demo grid"/>

 All three of the layout options support clickable links for repository names.
-If your terminal supports links, you can directly click on the name and it takes you to the GitHub repository in your browser.
+If your terminal supports links, you can directly click on the name and it will take you to the GitHub repository in your browser.

 ### Filtering by language

-For example, you only want to find popular Python repos, you can use `--lang` or `-l`:
+For example, you only want to find popular Python repos: using `--lang` or `-l`:

 ```
 starcli --lang python
 ```

-Here, we used `starcli -l python -L grid`, which is python with grid layout:
+Here's another example `starcli -l python -L grid`, which is python with grid layout:

 <img src="https://raw.githubusercontent.com/hedyhli/starcli/main/images/lang.png" width="800px;" alt="demo grid"/>